St Mary's School, Calne: Facilities

 Around 80% of the girls board, and day girls can sleep over.
 Between the ages of eleven and fourteen, girls sleep in dormitories in three junior houses, each of which has a Housemistress and a Deputy Housemistress, and a Day Housemistress.
 After the age of fourteen, girls have their own single study room in one of four senior houses.
 In the sixth form, rooms are en-suite.

-The school recently completed a £10.5 million boarding refurbishment programme (the Lower Sixth Form House won the 2016 West of England LABC Building Excellence awards for Best Educational Building) and a new, multi-million pound sports complex was opened in 2018.
+During a £10.5 million boarding refurbishment programme, the Lower Sixth Form house won the 2016 West of England LABC Building Excellence awards for Best Educational Building.
+A new, multi-million pound sports complex was opened in 2018.